zeropointnine/tts-audiobook-tool/README.md

 ### Web-based player:

 The app embeds text and timing information into the metadata of the FLAC and M4A files it generates, allowing for the included web app to display the audiobook's text in sync with the generated audio (similar to Kindle+Audible or the Google Play Books app).
-The web app can be launched directly from the html source (no need for a web server), or from the mapped github.io url.
+The web app can be launched directly from the html source (no need for a web server), or from the mapped [github.io page](https://zeropointnine.github.io/tts-audiobook-tool/browser_player/).

 **Example outputs**, all using the same source text and same 15-second voice clone sample: